 Spinach Artichoke Stuffed Sourdough Pretzels

 Spinach Artichoke Stuffed Sourdough Pretzels are super yummy and make the perfect treat!
-Whether you are new to cooking from scratch or are an old pro this is a great recipe for you.
-Homemade pretzels take a bit of time and effort but they are so worth it in the end!
+Whether you are new to cooking from scratch or are an old pro, this is a great recipe for you.
+Homemade pretzels take a bit of time and effort, but they are so worth it in the end!

 four pretzels on a plate with some salt, spinach and cheese around them

 Pretzels are always a great and yummy treat!
-I still remember when I was little and there was a pretzel place at our local mall, it always smelled amazing, the pretzels looked so good and they tasted even better!
-And once in a great while, Mum would treat us to a hot fresh pretzel.
-After a while, we either just stopped getting them or the place closed, I can’t remember.
+I still remember when I was little, and there was a pretzel place at our local mall.
+It always smelled amazing, the pretzels looked so good, and they tasted even better!

 And after moving to the country and a good hour away from any place that might sell fresh pretzels, we pretty much stopped eating them altogether.
-Occasionally we’d pick up a box of frozen pretzels from the store, but they were never very good.

 pretzels on plate with spinach cheeses and salt around them

-It wasn’t till I was looking for new ways to use up my homemade sourdough starter (a.k.a.
-Steve.) that was overflowing in its already very large jar.
-That the idea of making pretzels at home crossed my mind.
-And I got to thinking, why don’t I just make my own homemade soft pretzels, at home, from scratch?
+The idea of making pretzels at home crossed my mind.
+And I got to thinking, why don’t I just make my own homemade soft pretzels at home, from scratch?

-Then me being the over-ambitious sort of person that I am, thought wouldn’t stuffed pretzels be even better?
+Then, me being the over-ambitious sort of person that I am, thought wouldn’t stuffed pretzels be even better?
 And since we love pretzels and we love spinach artichoke dip, this seemed as good a place as any to start.

 small balls of dough sitting in rows on a table

-But before we get to the recipe, I’m going, to be frank with you, making pretzels from scratch is not the easiest thing in the world, and it does take time, not counting the long rise time for the dough(since we are using sourdough starter in place of instant yeast) it will take a good three hours possibly more to make these pretzels, but I can also tell you, honestly that they are more than worth the wait!
+Not counting the long rise time for the dough(since we are using sourdough starter in place of instant yeast), it will take a good three hours, possibly more, to make these pretzels, but I can also tell you, honestly, that they are more than worth the wait!

 four images together showing how to fold a pretzel